chirpradio/chirpradio-machine/README.rst

 Here's how to import new music into the digital library so that it's available for DJs to play on our Traktor machine and also available in the online DJ Database.
-These import scripts currently run as the ``musiclib`` user in production.

-First, be sure to read through settings.py and add any necessary settings overrides to settings_local.py.
+If you're installing the app for the first time, read through settings.py and add any necessary settings overrides to settings_local.py.
 Here are some of the crucial settings: